bostonadam525/Graph-Data-Science-and-Machine-Learning/PyTorch_Geometric/README.md

   - **Neighborhood Sampling:** By aggregating fixed-size samples of neighborhoods during training, the GNN forces robustness against topological variance and prevents the model from relying on the exact global structure of the training data.
 ---
 # Graph Attention Networks (GAT)
+- A Graph Attention Network (GAT) is a specialized neural network designed to process graph-structured data (like social networks or molecules).
+Unlike standard graph methods that treat all neighbor nodes equally, GAT uses self-attention to learn which connections are the most important, allowing nodes to weigh their neighbors' influence dynamically.
 - Given a graph as we see below:
   - how much features of node "c" are important to node "i"?
   - Can we learn such importance in an automated manner? (without rule based or strict labeling).
 YES with GAT!

 <img width="502" height="269" alt="image" src="https://github.com/user-attachments/assets/74c08780-8e65-485b-8519-c81075b016df" />

+## How GATs work
+- **Attention Coefficients:** For every connection (edge) between nodes, GAT calculates an importance score.
+This score tells the network how much "attention" a target node should pay to a specific neighbor.
+- **Weighted Aggregation:** When a node updates its own data representation, it combines the features of its neighbors using these learned attention weights.
+- **Multi-Head Attention:** Similar to models like Transformers, GATs use multiple parallel "attention heads" to capture different types of relationships simultaneously, making the network's predictions more robust.

+## Why use GAT?
+- **Flexibility:** It does not require knowing the entire graph structure in advance, making it highly effective for both inductive and transductive tasks (evaluating graphs that were unseen during training).
+- **Interpretability:** By looking at the attention weights, you can easily see which nodes the network focused on to make its predictions.
+- **Efficiency:** The operations are local and parallelizable across neighborhoods, meaning the network scales efficiently without requiring costly matrix operations.

 ## Graph Attention Layer
 - INPUT: a set of node features